-Frank E. Woodruff Elementary School has served the northern portion of our school district for more than a half century.
-We have 38 classrooms that are equipped with computers, Internet access, and interactive technology.
+Frank E. Woodruff Elementary School has served the northern portion of our school district for more than a half-century.
+We have 28 classrooms that are equipped with computers, Internet access, and interactive technology.
 The facilities also include a library and multipurpose room that also serves as the school cafeteria.
 We have two computer labs.

-Students at Frank E. Woodruff receive motivating and challenging academic curriculum delivered by a dedicated and caring staff.
+Students at Frank E. Woodruff receive a motivating and challenging academic curriculum delivered by a dedicated and caring staff.
 Daily lessons integrate Direct Interactive Instruction that provides multiple opportunities for student engagement.
 Individual technology devices enhance instruction, increase instructional pacing, and deepen student engagement.
-Students are given opportunities beyond their classrooms to experience the world of work through service learning activities, working in the school cafeteria or in the office, cross-age and peer tutoring responsibilities and after-school academic and enrichment classes.
+Students are given opportunities beyond their classrooms to experience the world of work through service-learning activities, working in the school cafeteria or in the office, cross-age and peer tutoring responsibilities, and after-school academic and enrichment classes.

 We also make a variety of human services available to our school community.
 A Student Success Team meets weekly involving teachers, case manager, counselor, special education resource teacher, principal, other support staff, and parents.
 Students experiencing difficulty in any phase of the school program are reviewed in a collaborative process in order to define student needs and recommend remediation.
-A deputy sheriff working with the Stop Think and Act Responsibly (STAR) program provides instruction to students in grade six concerning drug abuse and building student self-esteem.
 The Woodruff PTA is highly visible and supportive of the students, the staff, and the school.